 Imported brands will cost you an arm and leg.
 Thankfully, funky organic brands in India now make and sell gourmet cheeses at affordable prices.
 Check out Kodai, ABC Farms, Imperio and Mooz cheeses on Foodesto, at Nature’s Basket, Food Hall and Regal Plus in Bandra.

 After hunting like a crazy person, Regal Plus in Bandra came to my rescue and even agreed to deliver a 1kg bag of frozen blueberries (INR 800) at my workplace.
-They have all sorts of other berry awesomeness so give them a call and never feel despair again 🙂
+Frozen berries are also at Food Hall and Nature’s Basket.

 We do have indigenously grown blueberries in Ooty, but these are seasonal and not easily available here, so if anyone does have a heads-up on this, leave a comment below!